 Best Airbnb in Old City: Central luxurious apartment

-Located in central Old Town, this Bristol B&B is close to the best sights of the city, as well as great culture and nightlife.
+Centrally located, this Bristol B&B is close to the best sights of the city, as well as great culture and nightlife.

 The luxurious apartment is comfortable and modern, with a bright living space and massive windows over the city.
 The kitchen, bathroom and bedroom are spacious and contain everything you’ll need.